-If you feel overwhelmed, talk to a counsellor or another trusted person in your community (e.g. religious leader, or community elder).
+If you feel overwhelmed, talk to a counsellor or another trusted person in your community (e.g. religious leader or community elder).

-Central Intake can connect you with Child and Adolescent services, Adult services and Mental Health Services for the Elderly.
-Please call the number below for any inquiries and to access services.
-1-866-757-6205 | 204-785-7752
+Call Central Intake to schedule an appointment to discuss Child and Adolescent services, Adult services and Mental Health Services for the Elderly.

 A consistent self-care practice is a crucial step in achieving and maintaining positive mental health.
 Self-care is all the things you do to take care of your physical, emotional, spiritual, and psychological health.